 A crisp, crunchy crust and then all the flavour of the wholewheat grain – take a bite, close your eyes and you'll know just what she meant.
 Then, when you've grasped how easy wholemeal bread is to make, you'll probably never stop making it.
 The recipe here is adapted from Doris Grant's famous loaf in her book Your Daily Bread, for which I continue to give thanks.

-You can now watch how to make this recipe and other Wholemeal Breads in our Cookery School Video, just click the image to play.
+The Delia Online Cookery School: You can now watch how to make this recipe and other Wholemeal Breads in our video, just click the image to play.

 This recipe is from Delia's Complete How to Cook.